Eusoffe Abdoolcader: Personal life

 His father, Sir Husein Hasanally Abdoolcader, was a prominent lawyer, community leader and politician.
 Husein was a member of the Straits Settlements' Legislative Council and a member of the Advisory Council to the Governor of the Malayan Union.
 Husein also made a name for himself in the Straits Settlement as the first Malayan Indian to be knighted by King George VI in 1948.
 Eusoffe was married to Haseenah.

 Death

-On 11 January 1996, following the death of his wife, Eusoffe committed suicide in his Taman Jesselton home.
+On 11 January 1996, following the death of his wife, Eusoffe committed suicide in his Taman Jesselton home by shooting himself in the heart.